usnistgov/ARIAC/docs/competition/challenges.rst

 ----------------------------

 Flipped parts detection is performed similarly to faulty parts detection.
 A quality check informs whether or not a part is flipped.
-See the :ref:`target to faulty part` section for more information on how to perform a quality check.
+See the :ref:`FAULTY_PARTS` section for more information on how to perform a quality check.